amit280695/Renyi-Entropy-Analysis-of-angular-distribution-of-quasars-in-the-Gaia-unWISE-data/README.md

-Link for downloading data - https://zenodo.org/records/10403370

-You can download quaia_G20.0.fits and quaia_G20.5.fits.
-These two files contain the Gaia-unWISE Quasar catalog, having two different apparent magnitude (G-band) cuts. quaia_G20.0.fits is limited to magnitude G < 20.0, which is considered a cleaner sample.
-And quaia_G20.5.fits is limited to magnitude G < 20.5.
-We use the G < 20.0 quasar sample in our analysis, so we download quaia_G20.0.fits file.
+# Renyi Entropy Analysis of angular distribution of quasars in the Gaia-unWISE data

+This repository contains the full set of codes used in our analysis of large-scale anisotropy in the angular distribution of quasars from the Gaia-unWISE catalogue.
+The results are presented in our paper "Revealing a transitional epoch of large-scale cosmic anisotropy in the quasar Distribution" (arXiv:)

+Data Access:
+The Gaia-unWISE quasar catalogue is publicly available on Zenodo: https://zenodo.org/records/10403370

+You can download two versions of the Gaia–unWISE quasar catalogue: quaia_G20.0.fits and quaia_G20.5.fits, corresponding to apparent magnitude cuts of G<20.0 and G<20.5, respectively.
+The G<20.0 sample (quaia_G20.0.fits) offers higher purity and is used throughout our analysis.

+Please place the downloaded file in the data_prep/ directory before proceeding.

 Step - 1

 Folder name: - data_prep

-Download the quaia_G20.0.fits file and place it in the data_prep directory.

 Code 1 -  (data_prep.ipynb)
-In this code, we divide the entire quasar distribution data into three different samples having different redshift ranges.
+This code divides the full quasar dataset into three separate samples, each corresponding to a different redshift range as defined in Table-I of the article.

 Code 2 - (masking_1.ipynb)

-In this code, we apply a masking procedure to three different quasar samples.
-First, we apply a Galactic latitude cut.
-Then, for each NSIDE = 8 pixel, we examine its 64 corresponding subpixels at NSIDE = 64.
-We retain only those NSIDE = 8 pixels where more than 90% of the subpixels are populated.
-This results in a cleaner and more reliable sample.
-For each quasar sample, we save both the masked data and the indices of the populated pixels at NSIDE = 8.
+This code applies a masking procedure to each of the three quasar samples.
+This is labelled as Mask 1 in our analysis.
+It first imposes a Galactic latitude cut, then evaluates the completeness of each NSIDE = 8 pixel by checking its corresponding subpixels at NSIDE = 64.
+Pixels are retained only if more than 90% of their subpixels contain quasars, ensuring a cleaner and more reliable dataset.
+For each sample, the script saves both the masked data and the indices of the populated NSIDE = 8 pixels.

-Any analysis using this masked dataset must be performed at NSIDE = 8.
+All subsequent analyses using this masked dataset should be performed at NSIDE = 8.

 Code 3 - (masking_2.ipynb)

-Here, we apply a circular mask centered at l = 0 and b = 0 and subtending a solid angle of 4 sr in addition to the mask applied in code 2.
-For each quasar sample, we save both the masked data and the indices of the populated pixels at NSIDE = 8.
+This code applies an additional circular mask centered at l=0 degree, b=0 degree, covering a solid angle of 4 steradian, on top of the masking procedure described in Code 2.
+This is labelled as Mask 2 in our analysis.
+For each quasar sample, it outputs the masked dataset along with the indices of the populated NSIDE = 8 pixels.

-Any analysis using this masked dataset must be performed at NSIDE = 8.
+All subsequent analyses using this masked dataset should be conducted at NSIDE = 8.

 Code 4 - (masking_3.ipynb)

-Actually, we want to analyze the mask 1 data for all three quasar samples with different nside of 64.
-Here we have to prepare a separate masking data set because we don't have to apply the completeness criteria, as the pixel area of each pixel in nside = 64 is (1/64) times the area of each pixel in nside = 8.
-In this code, we apply only a Galactic latitude cut.
-For each quasar sample, we save both the masked data and the indices of the populated pixels at NSIDE = 64.
+This code prepares a version of the Mask 1 dataset for all three quasar samples at a higher HEALPix resolution of NSIDE = 64.
+At this resolution, each pixel covers (1/64)^th the area of a pixel at NSIDE = 8, making subpixel completeness checks unnecessary.
+Therefore, we apply only a Galactic latitude cut without additional completeness filtering.
+For each sample, the script outputs the masked data and the corresponding populated pixel indices at NSIDE = 64.

-Any analysis using this masked dataset must be performed at NSIDE = 64.
+All subsequent analyses using this masked dataset should be conducted at NSIDE = 64.

 Code 5 - (masking_4.ipynb)

-Actually, we want to analyze the mask 2 data for all three quasar samples with a different nside of 64.
-Here we have to prepare a separate masking data set because we don't have to apply the completeness criteria as the pixel area of each pixel in nside = 64 is (1/64) times the area of each pixel in nside = 8.

-Here, we apply a Galactic latitude cut and circular mask centered at l = 0 and b = 0 and subtending a solid angle of 4 sr in addition to the mask applied in code 4.
-For each quasar sample, we save both the masked data and the indices of the populated pixels at NSIDE = 64.
+This code generates a high-resolution version of the Mask 2 dataset for all three quasar samples at NSIDE = 64.
+At this resolution, each pixel has (1/64)^th the area of a pixel at NSIDE = 8, so no subpixel completeness criterion is applied.
+The masking includes both a Galactic latitude cut and a circular exclusion region centered at l=0 degree, b=0 degree, covering a solid angle of 4 steradian, in line with the masking procedure used in Code 3.
+For each sample, the script saves the masked data along with the indices of the populated NSIDE = 64 pixels.

-Any analysis using this masked dataset must be performed at NSIDE = 64.
+All subsequent analyses using this dataset should be performed at NSIDE = 64.

-After completing Step 1, we obtain four versions of masked data and corresponding populated pixel indices for each of the three quasar samples.
+Upon completing Step 1, you will have four masked versions each corresponding to a different masking scheme along with the associated populated pixel indices for all three quasar samples.

 ##################################################################################################################################################################################################